k1m0ch1/vaksin-jakarta/README.md

 data is included the vaccine location include with the schedule same with this https://twitter.com/mathdroid/status/1411712464916414467

+the data is actually change every 6 hour

 # requirements
 - pip
 - pipenv